hashrocket/gatling/README.md

 The main goal of Gatling is to make it very easy, cheap, and convenient to deploy Phoenix apps.

-Gatling is essentially a collection of mix tasks that (from a Git push) automatically create an Exrm release and launches/upgrades it on your server.
+Gatling is essentially a collection of mix tasks that (from a Git push) automatically create an Distillery release and launches/upgrades it on your server.

+## NOTE:
+As of Gatling v1.0.0, [Distillery](https://github.com/bitwalker/distillery), is the assumed release building tool as opposed to Exrm.
+If up are upgrading form a previous verison of Gatling, simply change the `exrm` dependency to `distillery` in your `mix.exs` file and you should be good to go.

 ## Instructions